PrateekShanjar/PROJECT-CHART-CRAFT/README.md

-# VisualAlgo
+# Chart Craft

-VisualAlgo is a full-stack web application designed to visually demonstrate the working of graph algorithms such as Depth-First Search (DFS), Breadth-First Search (BFS), and Dijkstra's Algorithm.
+Chart Craft is a full-stack web application designed to visually demonstrate the working of graph algorithms such as Depth-First Search (DFS), Breadth-First Search (BFS), and Dijkstra's Algorithm.
 This project provides an intuitive and interactive interface to help users understand graph traversal and pathfinding techniques in a dynamic and educational way.

 ## 🚀 Features